-The Bells of Christmas
+Bells of Christmas

-Ringing of bells can be traced back to pagan winter celebrations.
-During those times, noisemakers were used to scare away evil spirits in the night.
+The ringing of bells can be traced back to pagan winter celebrations.
+During those times, noisemakers were used to scare away evil spirits at the night.
 Among those early noisemakers were bells.
 People had fun ringing the bells and making noise.
 It was too much fun to just use bells to scare demons away.
 So over time, bell ringing was incorporated into other events and activities.
 Bells are rung at churches to call people to gather, as warnings, and to bring people together to make announcements.

 From these ancient roots, the ringing of bells began to be used in the Christian Christmas season.
 The soft, cheerful tones blended well and enhanced the sounds of the season.
 Today, they play an important, traditional role during the holiday.

 Christmas Bell Links

 Holiday Insights, where every day is a holiday, a bizarre or wacky day, an observance, or a special event.
 Join us in the daily calendar fun each and every day of the year.

 Did You Know?
 There are literally thousands of daily holidays, special events, and observances, more than one for every day of the year.
 Many of these holidays are new.
 People and organizations are creating new holidays regularly.
 Consequently, at Holiday Insights, we take great efforts to thoroughly research and document the details of each one, as completely and accurately as possible.